RTEMS/rtems-docs/cpu_supplement/sparc.rst

 The macro CPU_MODEL_NAME is a string which designates the name of this CPU model.
-For example, for the European Space Agency’s ERC32 SPARC model, this macro is set to the string "erc32".
+For example, for the European Space Agency's ERC32 SPARC model, this macro is set to the string "erc32".

 Floating Point Unit